 File C:\WINDOWS\PolicyDefinitions\Microsoft-Windows-Geolocation-WLPAdm.admx, line 5, column 110

-The error indicates that Policy which Gpedit is trying open is targeted for some another namespace in the Store.
+The error indicates that the Policy that Gpedit is trying open is targeted for some another namespace in the Store.
 In nut and shell, the file for a policy is not available and Group Policy Editor is trying to open it.
-This error is found on computers powered with at least Windows 10 home or RTM 1511 either upgraded or installed and the reason is name change of a policy.
+This error is found on computers powered with at least Windows 10 home or RTM 1511 either upgraded or installed and the reason is the name change of policy.

 In this build 1511, Name of the Policy Microsoft-Windows-Geolocation-WLPAdm.admx is replaced with LocationProviderADM.admx so when Gpedit attempts to fetch the policy, namespace conflict occurs.